To report an absence: 01625 627229

-Students are assessed once every half term (as per the assessment schedule above).
+Students are assessed 4 times per school year.
 The tests cover the same topics each time in order for students (and teachers) to monitor the progress they are making through the curriculum.
 This means that at the start of the year, students will not have covered all of the topics on the test, but they will by the end of the year.
 However, independent study (using the websites advertised on our homepage) will help them to access these topics beforehand if they chose to do so.
 They may also have covered these topics in previous years, and therefore, only require a reminder of how to access those particular questions.
 The most appropriate form of preparation for these assessments is to attempt the questions from past Key Stage 3 SATs exam papers, as the questioning is of a very similar style.
 These can be found on the EMaths website (www.emaths.co.uk).
 Students should ask their maths teacher if they are unsure of which Level of these they should attempt.

 Homework should be set once a week (as a minimum).
 Homework tasks vary.
 Some will be hand written and others will need to be completed online.
 Sometimes, a student may have both styles of homework at one time.
 If your child does not have access to the internet at home, please contact their Mathematics teacher who can print out a paper copy of the work for them.
 Alternatively, students are advised to use the computers in the LRC or ICT suites during lunchtime or after school.
 Each homework task should require a minimum of 30 minutes work and a maximum of 1hour of work.
 If a homework task is not completed by the set deadline then a lunchtime detention will be issued.
 The student will be expected to complete the homework task during this detention.
 Please note that most of the teachers in our department utilize Google Classroom to help assign tasks and provide work or further explanation.